 Notch fabric along this side and clip the corners.

 Turn the shirt inside-out.
-Carefully open up the seams of the shirt along its sides and underside of sleeves.
+Carefully open up the seams of the shirt along its sides and the underside of the sleeves.

 Insert the wings, lining up and pinning the two unsewn sides of each wing along the seams you’ve just opened on the shirt.
 It will look pretty bunched up, especially in the arms, so pin and then sew one side at time to make it easier to handle.

 Sew a straight stitch along where you’ve pinned, essentially re-closing the seams of the shirt.
-When you turn the shirt right side out again, it will look like this (above).
-But don’t turn it yet—repeat with opposite side first.
+When you turn the shirt right side out again, it will look like the photo.
+But don’t turn it yet—repeat with the opposite side first.

 And then you’re all done!
-Bat wings!
+A DIY bat wings costume ideal for a halloween party, or even just for a true bat-lover.
 Put the shirt on your kid and watch them fly all over the house.

 All photographs by Anda Corrie.